 One of the other men Elwood killed in the restaurant was married to Bernadette, a friend of Lila’s.
-Bernadette was cheating on her husband with Sam, a former rodeo champion who sustained too many head injuries.
-He now suffers hand tremors from early onset Parkinson’s disease and smokes marijuana every morning when he wakes up in the motel he runs, the “Sweet Virginia.”
+Bernadette was cheating on her husband with Sam, a former rodeo champion who has sustained too many head injuries.
+He now suffers hand tremors from early-onset Parkinson’s disease and smokes marijuana every morning when he wakes up in the motel he runs, the “Sweet Virginia.”

-Elwood is staying at the motel and befriends Sam (Jon Bernthal, above, who had roles in the TV show The Walking Dead and the movie Baby Driver), whom he recognizes from his glory days.
-Elwood somehow escapes the attention of local authorities searching for the restaurant killer, even after he beats up a couple of men in a parking lot.
+Elwood is staying at the motel and befriends Sam (Jon Bernthal, above, who had roles in the TV show The Walking Dead and the movie Baby Driver), whom he recognizes from his glory days in the rodeo.
+Elwood somehow escapes the attention of local authorities who are searching for the restaurant killer, even after he beats up two men in a parking lot.